 - Vitamin-rich foods:- They are rich in antioxidants and help in repairing tissues which are very necessary for a c-section mother to heal the scar.
 They build new scar tissue, ligaments, and skin.
 The foods in this category include broccoli, spinach, oranges, papaya, sweet potato, low-fat dairy products, carrots, mangoes, peaches, pumpkin, parsley leaves, peas, grapefruit, cantaloupe, watermelon, and green veggies.

 For a c-section mother, the first 2 to 3 days will go on a liquid diet only in the hospital to clear the digestive tract.
 Doctors keep the c-section mother in the hospital for 2 to 3 days and give glucose and other drugs in liquid form to heal the scar or the incision due to the c-section.
 Once the mother shows signs of a clear digestive tract after having all those drugs, the semi-solid diet is introduced on the third day which includes easily digestible foods like fruits, milk, yogurt, idli, upma, soft rice, paneer, cheese, leafy vegetables, bread milk, and plenty of liquids.

 Soft drinks, fried foods, spicy foods, pasta, Maggi, maida, besan, etc which are hard to digest are completely avoided for the first 40 days after delivery as they may increase gas and constipation.
-After a c-section, constipation is normal among the first 10 days as so much gas is present in your stomach after due to delivery.
+After a c-section, constipation is normal for the first 10 days as so much gas is present in your stomach after delivery.

 Keeping the body hydrated always is also very important for decreasing constipation and speedy recovery of the incision and the whole body.
 To keep your body functioning smoothly, you can have buttermilk, coconut water, soups, and juices every day.
 Thayswhy it is very important to have semi-solid foods initially to decrease constipation and help in easy bowel movements.